CLIENT

 Low-Mid Fidelity

-Every designer on my team drafted low fidelity ideations for the 8 screens we were redesigning.
-As a group, we dot voted on our favorite concepts for each.
-I was then responsible for combining the group's favorite concepts into a cohesive set of mid fidelity wireframes (using Google's MUI) to take into usability testing.
+Everyone on the team drafted low fidelity ideations for the various screens, and dot voted on our favorite concepts.
+I was responsible for combining the group's favorite concepts into a cohesive set of mid fidelity wireframes take into usability testing.

 .png)